brendokht/template-company-website/README.md

    SANITY_API_READ_TOKEN="your_sanity_read_token"
    PUBLIC_SANITY_VISUAL_EDITING_ENABLED="true" # or "false"
    ```
-   _Note: Variables prefixed with `PUBLIC_` are exposed to the client-side, however, all public values included in the project were recommended to be public\_
+   _Note: Variables prefixed with `PUBLIC_` are exposed to the client-side, however, all public values included in the project were recommended to be public._
 4. Change git remote URL to avoid accidental pushes to the base project
    ```sh
    git remote set-url origin [YOUR_REPOSITORY_URL] git remote -v # confirm the changes
    ```
+5. Remove the redirect in `netlify.toml` (or remove the entire file if you want), since it is only there for the demo website.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>